cosmos/gravity-bridge/README.md

 ## Summary

-Unidirectional Peggy is the starting point for cross chain value transfers from the Ethereum blockchain to Cosmos-SDK based blockchains as part of the Ethereum Cosmos Bridge project.
+Peggy is the starting point for cross chain value transfers from the Ethereum blockchain to Cosmos-SDK based blockchains as part of the Ethereum Cosmos Bridge project.
 The system accepts incoming transfers of Ethereum tokens on an Ethereum smart contract, locking them while the transaction is validated and equitable funds issued to the intended recipient on the Cosmos bridge chain.

 **Note**: Requires [Go 1.13+](https://golang.org/dl/)

 ## Disclaimer

 This codebase, including all smart contract components, have not been professionally audited and are not intended for use in a production environment.
 As such, users should NOT trust the system to securely hold mainnet funds.
-Any developers attempting to use Unidirectional Peggy on the mainnet at this time will need to develop their own smart contracts or find another implementation.
+Any developers attempting to use Peggy on the mainnet at this time will need to develop their own smart contracts or find another implementation.

 ## Architecture